Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 What do I need to tell my doctor BEFORE I take Codeine Oral Solution?

-- If you have an allergy to codeine or any other part of this medicine.
+- If you have an allergy to codeine or any other part of codeine oral solution.

 - If you have any of these health problems: Lung or breathing problems like asthma, trouble breathing, or sleep apnea; high levels of carbon dioxide in the blood; or stomach or bowel block or narrowing.